 While girls and boys tend to perform similarly in math and science at lower grades, the number of women who pursue STEM (science, technology, engineering and math) degrees dropped at the undergraduate level.
 Less than 20% of women pursue degrees in the computer sciences.

 The problem is exacerbated further when they enter the workforce.
-Women in IT tend to make 79 cents to the dollar men make and don’t always find the support they need.
+Women in IT tend to make 79 cents to the dollar men make and don’t always find the support they need, according to Deloitte.
 Many female workers cite a sexist work culture as well as a lack of support for having children.
 They have also found it difficult to find investors for startups and new innovations.
 However, times may be changing…

 A Different Mold for Role Models